PoCET: A Polynomial Chaos Expansion Toolbox for Matlab

 New project in fuel cell technology

 - 2019/01/01: Starting in early 2019, several members of the ACSD lab will be working on model-based, adaptive and robust control for fuel cells in hybrid cars.
 The lab will take a leading role and will closely collaborate with several industrial and academic partners.
-Further information can be found either here or here
+Further information can be found either in this press release of the TU Chemnitz or at the project's homepage

 Two new projects in the area of agriculture